 Now, you can use the Web management interface to continue the switch management or manage the Industrial Managed Switch by Web interface.
-The Switch Menu on the left of the web page let you access all the commands and statistics the Managed Switch provides.
+The Switch Menu on the left of the web page lets you access all the commands and statistics the Managed Switch provides.

-It is recommended to use Internet Explore 7.0 or above to access Industrial Managed Switch.
+1. It is recommended to use Internet Explore 7.0 or above to access Industrial Managed Switch.
+5 2.
+The changed IP address takes effect immediately after clicking on the Save button.
+You . need to use the new IP address to access the Web interface. - 3.
+For security reason, please change and memorize the new password after this first setup.

-- The changed IP address take effect immediately after click on the Save button, you need to use the new IP address to access the Web interface. - 3.
-For security reason, please change and memorize the new password after this first setup. - 4.
-Only accept command in lowercase letter under web interface.
+4. Only accept command in lowercase letter under web interface.